techidaily/site-games-able/source/_posts/a-comprehensive-guide-to-personalizing-games-using-the-workshop.md

 ![Clicking the Workshop category on steam](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2024/01/workshop-guide-category.jpg)

  Popular games that include Steam Workshop mods include Garry's Mod, Team Fortress 2, Cities: Skylines, The Elder Scrolls V: Skyrim, and Rimworld.
-If you want to check if a game has Steam Workshop support without first adding it to your library, go to the[Steam Workshop site](https://steamcommunity.com/workshop/) and search for a specific game.
+If you want to check if a game has Steam Workshop support without first adding it to your library, go to the [Steam Workshop site](https://steamcommunity.com/workshop/) and search for a specific game.

  If you don't see this category, check with the developers to see if they have plans to add mod support in a future update.
 This also applies to games published under Early Access, as developers will usually release them without mod support and add it later down the roadmap.

  Different games will feature different kinds of mods, depending on the genre of the title and what the developer allows people to create.
-For example, you can use Steam Workshop to[make your own board game in Tabletop Simulator](https://www.makeuseof.com/how-to-make-custom-board-game-tabletop-simulator/) .
+For example, you can use Steam Workshop to [make your own board game in Tabletop Simulator](https://www.makeuseof.com/how-to-make-custom-board-game-tabletop-simulator/) .

 ## How to Install a Steam Workshop Mod